Adaptive constant-depth circuits for manipulating non-abelian anyons: Implementing group multiplication in solvable groups

-\begin{corollary} Let $A\in\mathsf{Mat}_{n\times n}(\{-1,0,1\})$ be monotone.
-Let $G$ be a solvable group.
-Suppose that for any $d\in\mathbb{N}$, we have a adaptive constant-depth $1D$-local implementation of $U_A^{\mathbb{Z}_d}$.
-Then $U_A^G$ can be implemented in adaptive constant depth with $1D$-local operations. \end{corollary} Recall that our goal is to show that \begin{enumerate}[(i)] \item the group multiplication gate~$\multgate^{\Leftarrow}_{\sysC_{L+1}\rightarrow \sysC^L}$, \item the unitary $V_{\sysC^L}$ and its inverse \end{enumerate} have constant-depth adaptive $1D$-local implementations.
+Recall that our goal is to show that \begin{enumerate}[(i)] \item the group multiplication gate~$\multgate^{\Leftarrow}_{\sysC_{L+1}\rightarrow \sysC^L}$, \item the unitary $V_{\sysC^L}$ and its inverse \end{enumerate} have constant-depth adaptive $1D$-local implementations.
 These unitaries correspond to monotone matrices.
 According to Corollary~\ref{cor:cdepthimplementations}, it suffices to show that the following unitaries (acting on products of $\mathbb{C}^{|\mathbb{Z}_d|}$) have constant-depth implementations, for any $d\in\mathbb{N}$ (and $n=L$).
 Here additions/substractions are computed modulo~$d$. \begin{enumerate}[(i)] \item The {\em partial summation gate} $U$ defined by

 This corresponds to~$V_{\sysC^L}$. \item The {\em successive difference gate} $\Delta$ defined by

 which corresponds to~$V_{\sysC^L}^\dagger$. \item The multitarget $\multgate$ gate on $n+1$ qubits defined by